binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           [Test]
           public void Sanitise_UserInput_ShouldLogAndSendEmail_IfNumberOfDecodedHtmlEntitiesDoesNotMatchNumberOfEscapes() {
-             string encodedUserInput_with6HtmlEntitiesNotEscaped = _encodedUserInput_thatsMaxDecodedLength.Replace("&amp;#x2F;", "/");
+             string encodedUserInput_with6HtmlEntitiesNotEscaped =
+	        _encodedUserInput_thatsMaxDecodedLength.Replace("&amp;#x2F;", "/");
              string errorWeAreExpecting =
-                "It appears as if someone has circumvented the client side Html entity encoding." + Environment.NewLine + "The requesting IP address was: " + "\"" + _myTestIpv4Address + "\" " +
+                "It appears as if someone has circumvented the client side Html entity " + "encoding." + Environment.NewLine +
+                "The requesting IP address was: " + "\"" + _myTestIpv4Address + "\" " +
-                "The sanitised input we receive from the client was the following:" + Environment.NewLine + "\"" + encodedUserInput_with6HtmlEntitiesNotEscaped + "\"" + Environment.NewLine +
+                "The sanitised input we receive from the client was the following:" + Environment.NewLine +
+                "\"" + encodedUserInput_with6HtmlEntitiesNotEscaped + "\"" +
+		Environment.NewLine +
-                "The same input after decoding and re-escaping on the server side was the following:" + Environment.NewLine + "\"" + _encodedUserInput_thatsMaxDecodedLength + "\"";
+                "The same input after decoding and re-escaping on the server side was the following:" + Environment.NewLine +
+                "\"" + _encodedUserInput_thatsMaxDecodedLength + "\"";
              string sanitised;
              // setup _logger